 Do you ever get totally hung up on all of the home projects on your to-do list?

 I know I sure do.
 It can make me all sorts of crazy, but the other day I stumbled on photos of what our house looked like when we bought it, and I've got to say that this home has come a really long way, and the DIY kitchen remodel we did awhile back definitely made the biggest difference in the way we live in our home.

 From the minute I walked into this house I had a solid vision of what I wanted the kitchen to look and feel like and although this project has been complete for awhile, I have absolutely no regrets about any of the decisions we made during the kitchen remodel.

-Kitchen remodels can be really crazy.
+A full kitchen remodel can be really crazy.
 There's often a ton of second guessing and planning that go into a total kitchen overhaul, but there doesn't have to be.
 If you've got a solid decor plan it will make all your decisions easier.
 So today, I thought I'd share the major changes that added the most value to our home during the process, and more importantly made for a kitchen that functions well and looks beautiful!

 Can you even believe that the kitchen below is the same space?!